-Our academy is sad to share the news that we’ve lost our much-loved mentor and source of inspiration, Clive Herbert.
+Our academy owes much to our mentor and source of inspiration, Clive Herbert.

 Clive was the father of academy founder Ricki Herbert, and grandfather to head coach Kale Herbert.

 A service was held to farewell Clive at 2pm, Friday May 3, 2019, at Saint Mary’s-in-Holy Trinity, Parnell, Auckland.